BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 > If you are having trouble following this guide, feel free to join the DBTR discord linked [here](hhttps://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-9-useful-resources) for assistance
 > DBTR is a community discord.
 Keep in mind that everyone that may help you is a volunteer.
 Please read and follow the server rules.
 {.is-success}

+You can find further information linked under [09.
+Useful Resources](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-9-useful-resources) on the bottom of this page.